oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 RWA at all.

 ### Security Limitations
-*…when you require advanced security.*
+*Don't choose a responsive web app when you require advanced security.*

 If your project needs advanced security beyond typical HTTPS encryption, such as with banking applications, an RWA is less likely to be able to meet those requirements.

 ### Not Discoverable Via App Store
-*…when the people you want to reach will look for your app in an app store.*
+*Don't choose a responsive web app when the people you want to reach will look for your app in an app store.*

 RWAs are not listed in app stores.
 If the people you want to reach exclusively use app stores to search for apps, they will not be able to find a responsive